 I was already an Open Water Diver, so I didn’t need to take the Discovery Scuba.
-But my diving certification is SSI (Scuba Schools International), not PADI (Professional Association of Diving Instructors), which is more recognize internationally and the certification Splash Dive Center offers.
+But my diving certification is SSI (Scuba Schools International), not PADI (Professional Association of Diving Instructors), which is more recognized internationally and the certification Splash Dive Center offers.

-For years I though I was confined to only SSI and accepted the fact that I was just not going to be able to dive as freely “everywhere” in the world unless I started from square one by getting a PADI Open Water.
+For years I thought I was confined to only SSI and accepted the fact that I was just not going to be able to dive as freely “everywhere” in the world unless I started from square one by getting a PADI Open Water.

 The reality is, I had already started my SSI Advanced Course about 8 years ago, though I never finished it.
-During that course we had to do two night dives, which were the last two dives of the certification.
-As I was doing the first night dive I noticed that my body started shaking.
+During that course, we had to do two-night dives, which were the last two dives of the certification.
+As I was doing the first-night dive I noticed that my body started shaking.
 And the shaking continued… and it continued.

 Now in Belize, I had a good reason to put a stop to that.
-This country has some of the most rich and vibrant barrier reefs in the world.
+This country has some of the richest and vibrant barrier reefs in the world.
 And then there’s the Blue Hole, a diving opportunity I could not let pass.
 But, in order to dive in the Blue Hole, you must be advanced.
 And so my advanced course began, again.

 It’s hard to explain how I felt when I first touched the water again as a diver.
-A million thoughts went thorough my mind.
+A million thoughts went through my mind.
 Will I drown?
 Will I breathe ok?
 Will I remember to do everything ok?
 What if something happens underwater?

 To make sure I would do ok, Patty took her time to refresh all the Open Water concepts and helped me practice what I had learned 11 years ago.
 It was time to go underwater.
-I deflated my BCD (a flotation device) and a soon as I felt totally submerged and breathed for a few seconds with the regulator in my mouth, all those scary thoughts went away.
-Phew, I wasn’t as rusty as I though I would be.
+I deflated my BCD (a flotation device) and a soon as I felt totally submerged and breathed for a few seconds with the scuba regulator in my mouth, all those scary thoughts went away.
+Phew, I wasn’t as rusty as I thought I would be.

 In no time we were doing a few technical dives and was diving as if I had done it all these years.
 I felt so comfortable under the water that I even questioned myself why had I not done this before.

 A few dives and technical reviews later, I became an Advanced Diver!
-That moment felt almost like if I was graduating from high school or college.
+That moment felt almost as if I was graduating from high school or college.
 Well, it took me longer than those to complete!